Akif9748/akf-forum/README.md

 - extra ratelimits
 - better edits
 - IP BAN CLI IN ADMIN PANEL
+- about me button not working
+- delete thread for threads area
+- delete admin request, moreover, add it to user/delete 😳
 ### Frontend
 #### User
 | To do | Is done? | Priority |